 By the 1820s settlers began arriving in the area to make claims on the land.
 Additionally, people made their way to the Pacific Coast to experience the stunning beauty of the Oregon Coast.
 Those in search of a beautiful vacation experience would travel by water down the Columbia to Fort Astoria and then travel to the seaside.

 The need for lodgings along the scenic coast became apparent, and in 1850, Seaside's first guest home was opened.
 In 1870, Ben Holladay purchased the property and built a luxurious seaside resort.
 Holladay named his hotel the Seaside House.
 The house stood as an imposing Italian-style villa along the coast.
 The grounds of the estate extended over the acreage that is today Seaside Golf Course.
-The luxury resort was a thing of beauty and features impeccable landscaping, a first-class race track, stables, a wooden bridge, and a fish trap.
+The luxury resort was a thing of beauty and featured impeccable landscaping, a first-class race track, stables, a wooden bridge, and a fish trap.

 By the turn of the century, the town was growing to meet the demands of the ever-increasing numbers of area visitors arriving by rail.
 Over the next century, Seaside has grown into a fantastic town that supports the most popular resort economy to be found along the Northwest Coast.